 It may surprise you — or not, if you’ve ever been a victim of accidental pee leakage — that pelvic floor disorders are very common.
-According to the National Institute of Health, they affect as many as 24 percent of U.S. women (and less commonly, men) as young as 20 years old.
+According to the National Institute of Health, they affect as many as of U.S. women (and less commonly, men) as young as 20 years old.
 The symptoms are easily ignored and mistaken as an “it happens” situation, but treatment can be as simple and effective as a 10-minute workout.

 Exercising your pelvic floor is important, because like the muscles in the rest of your body, these need to be worked out consistently so that they thrive.
 Don’t save focusing on these muscles for those “crucial” moments, like when you need to hold your bladder during the last minutes of a Beyoncé concert.

 They’re also the same muscles you use during intercourse (and when women ejaculate).
 So often, when women experience pain during sex or have trouble experiencing orgasm, the pelvic floor is to blame.
 Other symptoms that may occur are incontinence, back pain, constipation, and more.

 Created by Tania Boler and Alexander Asseily — and used by fitness queen, Khloe Kardashian — Elvie is an insertable Kegels trainer that communicates with an app on your phone to guide you through the process of biofeedback.
 The best part?
 The real time feedback you get is all from the comfort of your own home.

 Boler decided to create this product after experiencing changes in her body after childbirth.
 Pelvic floor disorders can occur due to childbirth, traumatic injury, age, or simply genetics.
 “As I researched and talked to experts, I realized that there hasn't been much innovation at all,” Boler explains.

 “Giving women real-time biofeedback is shown to be the most reliable way to encourage commitment and improve outcomes of pelvic floor muscle training, but this technology existed almost exclusively in hospitals.”